IrinaYurievna/Maven/README.md

 Maven Plugin for generating JavaScript "classes" from Java classes and ENUMs.

 ## Usage
-Add the gitHub repostory to your repositories in your pom.xlm file:
+Add the GitHub repostory to your repositories in your pom.xlm file:
 ```
 <repositories>
 ...